 Any employee is eligible for a small benefit

-How much you decide to give is your choice, but the absolute maximum is €1,500 for any employee.
-If you give more than €1,500, the entire amount will be subject to PAYE, USC, and PRSI.
-You can give a benefit up to five times in the year (previously, it could only be given twice).
-So you could give this sum in one go or split it into phased payments across the year.
-You can also give a different amount each time.
-Just be mindful of the total annual value.
+How much you decide to give is up to you, but the absolute maximum you can give is €1,500 for any employee.
+If you give more than €1,500 – even €1,501 – the entire amount will be subject to PAYE, USC, and PRSI.
+You could give this sum in one go or split the payments across the year with a maximum of five times in the year.
+You can also give a different amount each time; just be mindful of the total annual value and don’t pass the threshold.

 The end of the year is when we think of giving our employees bonuses, and with Christmas falling in December it is quite common for employers to make this the moment to give small gifts as well.
-But you can give this benefit to employees at any point in the year should you wish, there is no specific date you have to stick to.
+But you can give this benefit to employees at any point in the year should you wish, there is no specific date you must stick to.
 In fact, it could be better for your cash flow to spread the cost across the year, or you might consider when this boost would be most appreciated by an employee (like before a big life event or the school holidays).

 What I like about this exemption is its simplicity.
 It’s open to any employer and completely voluntary.
-You could offer the benefit one year and not the next if that’s what you wanted to do.
-The only bit of ‘paperwork’ involved is that you must notify the payments to Revenue as part of the new Enhanced Reporting Requirements (ERR) brought in last year.
-Hopefully, your payroll software has a fast and easy way to log such payments and will automatically submit them when you file.
+If you want, you could offer the benefit one year and not the next.
+You can give different amounts to different employees.
+The only bit of admin involved is that you must notify the payments to Revenue as part of Enhanced Reporting Requirements (ERR).
+Your payroll software probably has a fast and easy way to log such payments and will automatically submit them when you submit your payroll on ROS.

-This is a nice way to incentivise and personally reward an employee.
+This scheme is a nice way to incentivise and personally reward an employee.
 They get a little something extra, and you haven’t had to pay any payroll taxes on the amount given.
 Just be aware that if you ever get audited, your accounts will need to show that the total amount invoiced using the exemption does not exceed the number of employees multiplied by €1,500.

 Vouchers and gift cards for employees in Ireland

 I mentioned above that store cards and the vouchers like One4All are popular options.
-But you could opt to buy a gym membership, spa treatments, or concert tickets instead.
-And, thanks to the fintech revolution, there are now various alternatives to store gift cards in the form of prepaid cards that can be spent in any shop or business that accepts Mastercard (a few options are listed below).
-Just make sure, if you opt for a prepaid payment card, that it’s not a type that allows for ATM withdrawals, as this means the benefit could be converted into cash and therefore wouldn’t qualify for the exemption.
+But you could opt to buy a gift such as gym membership, spa treatments, or concert tickets instead.
+There are also now various alternatives to store gift cards in the form of prepaid cards that can be spent in any shop or business that accepts Mastercard (a few options are listed below).

 Swirl card